-“On-Prem” and “SaaS” are different philosophies on how to set up your IT architecture and both have their distinct advantages and disadvantages.
+“On-Prem” and “SaaS” are different philosophies for setting up your IT architecture; both have advantages and disadvantages.

-Before we dive deep into the comparison, we need to take a step back and discuss IT architecture in general.
+Before diving deep into the comparison, we need to take a step back and discuss IT architecture.

 We discern 3 “admin layers”: